In this article you will find the following:

 - Click Remove selected items.

 If you’re unsure about what to remove, look at the description that MacKeeper provides.
-It will tell you the type, such as daemon, agent or app, as well as where the startup item is stored and when it was installed.
+It'll tell you the type, such as daemon, agent or app, as well as where the startup item is stored and when it was installed.

 MacKeeper will display its own startup processes here, but it prevents you from deleting them.
 That protects you from accidentally breaking your MacKeeper installation.

 We don’t recommend deleting all startup items on your Mac.
 Many of them will be useful to you, but you should look through them and see what you actually want.
 If you’re experiencing speed issues, it’s a good area to investigate, but it’s just one of many.

 Using a software optimizer for Mac like MacKeeper will enable you to do a smart scan to find and fix these problems at once, maximising the performance boost you’re likely to see.

 2. Is it safe to delete Mac startup items?